dgpetrie/draft-petrie-vcon/draft-petrie-vcon.md

 ## Group Object

 A conversation may have take place using different modes (e.g. web chat which evolves to email, which evolves to phone call, which evolves to video conference).
-A conversation could take place over serveral calls (e.g. multiple calls regarding a support incident or problem).
+A conversation could take place over several calls (e.g. multiple calls regarding a support incident or problem).
 Each of these examples might be considered a single conversation event though there are multiple sets of dialog in each.
-What is considered the boundry of a conversation is a business decision.
+What is considered the boundary of a conversation is a business decision.
 There are situations in the above example, where it is desired to treat these as a single conversation, but each set of dialog is created in a single vCon (e.g. each dialog occurred in a separate communication silo or security domain) which gets signed.
-For this reason, it may be neccesary to aggregate the separate vCon into a single vCon which is considered the whole of a conversation.
+For this reason, it may be necessary to aggregate the separate vCon into a single vCon which is considered the whole of a conversation.
 The Group Object includes or refers to a vCon to be aggregated into the whole of a single vCon conversation.

 The Group Object SHOULD contain the uuid and either the body and encoding parameters or the url, alg and signature parameters (see [Inline Files](#inline-files) and [Externally Referenced Files](#externally-referenced-files)).